neilhewitt/Zem80/README.md

 * Game compatibility is very patchy, many games either don't run or don't run properly
 * Audio in is not supported, so you cannot use the LOAD command.
 The SAVE command will operate but not successfully (data will be corrupt even if recorded)
 * It's frankly just not very good and is certainly not usable as a real emulator for playing games etc. Download FUSE for that!

-### Next steps ###

-* Add new tests to cover the public API other than those Z80 instructions tested by Zexall
-* Add some documentation / HOWTO etc
-* Consider adding XML comments (but probably not)

 ## Acknowledgements ##